Wodajo/Offensive/3-scanning-networks/overview.md

 "ping sweep" -  using ICMP echo request to look for active hosts by quering IP addresses one by one (queries of broadcast addresses often blocked)

+In IPv6 there are massive amounts of possible IP addresses - "bruteforce" scanning would take a lot of time.
+It would be best to first look for proven IPv6 addresses in e.g. traffic, emails, logs...

 ### Host discovery
 #### nmap
 `-n/R` no/always DNS resolution (default sometimes:p)